Instantly confirmed to your phone

 Great for: Pop music lovers & girls’ nights out.

-Pop‑filled reimagining of Romeo and Juliet with Britney Spears hits.
+A high-energy, pop-filled reimagining of Romeo and Juliet packing the stage with massive Max Martin and Britney Spears hits.

 Great for: Sci-fi fans, immersive theatre seekers & Stranger Things followers.